-

 - sanction checks.

-The extent of the aforementioned obligation may vary depending on the services or activities and the number of Swiss francs collected or transferred.
+The extent of the aforementioned obligations may vary depending on the services or activities and the number of Swiss francs collected or transferred.

-Concerning transactions of payment tokens, financial intermediaries must apply the Travel Rule on every transaction, including transactions to wallets held with unregulated wallet providers (ie, stating the name, address and wallet address of the sending party and the name and wallet address of the receiving party).
+Concerning transactions of payment tokens, virtual asset service providers must apply the travel rule on every transaction, including transactions to wallets held with unregulated wallet providers (i.e., stating the name, address and wallet address of the sending party and the name and wallet address of the receiving party).

 -